 Precious Dreams Foundation was founded in 2012 by Nicole Russell and Angie Medina.
 It was founded in response to a recognized need for sleep support and mental health awareness for young people in foster care and homeless shelters.
-They knew that by providing sleep support, bedtime comfort tools and positive reinforcement to empower children to self-comfort and focus on their dreams.
+They knew that by providing sleep support, bedtime comfort tools, and teaching positive reinforcement methods, they could empower children everywhere to self-comfort and focus on their dreams.

 Meet the Board